-Utility Menu Access FindReplaceGo To (sheet row/column) Edit: Find in Project Edit: Find in Sheets Edit: Replace Edit: Go To Hide Column Hide Rows Column: Hide/Unhide Columns Hide/Unhide Rows (shortcut menu only) Move ColumnsSwap Columns Column: Move Columns or Column toolbar.
-Column: Swap Columns Query Worksheet Data Worksheet: Worksheet Query Copy Columns to (new locations) Worksheet: Copy Columns to Append Worksheet Worksheet: Append Worksheet Join Worksheets Worksheet: Join Worksheets by Column Worksheet: Join Worksheets by Label Split Columns Split Worksheet Split Workbooks Split Worksheets by numeric column(s) adds user-specified Tolerance Worksheet: Split Columns Worksheet: Split Worksheet Worksheet: Split Workbooks
+Utility Menu Access Find Replace Go To (sheet row/column) Select/Hide Columns Edit: Find in Project Edit: Find in Sheets Edit: Replace Edit: Go To Edit: Select In order to make it more visible, Edit: Select has been duplicated at Column: Select Columns, in Origin 2023.
+In addition, there is now a Mode = By LabTalk Script option with several simple examples available from the flyout menu.
+Select - [Book1]Waterfall!
+Mode By LabTalk Script x [10] = 2.5 Select by Value of Nth Row Select by Wan of Column Select by Specified Columns Hide Column Hide Rows Column: Hide/Unhide Columns Hide/Unhide Rows (shortcut menu only) Move Columns Swap Columns Column: Move Columns or Column toolbar.
+Column: Swap Columns Query Worksheet Data Worksheet: Worksheet Query Copy Columns to (new locations) Worksheet: Copy Columns to Append Worksheet Worksheet: Append Worksheet

-Utility Menu Access Split Cell Strings to Multiple Columns No menu access.
+Utility Menu Access Join Worksheets Worksheet: Join Worksheets by Column Worksheet: Join Worksheets by Label Split ColumnsSplit WorksheetSplit Workbooks Worksheet: Split Columns Worksheet: Split Worksheet Worksheet: Split Workbooks Split Cell Strings to Multiple Columns No menu access.
 To open the dialog box: 1.
 Click Window: Script Window.
 2. At the cursor, type text2cols -d and press Enter.
-For more information, see this link Stack Multiple Columns into One with Grouping Unstack Grouped Data into Multiple Columns Stack Columns Common to Multiple Sheets by Label Worksheet: Stack Columns Worksheet: Unstack Columns Worksheet: Stack Worksheets Summarize Data with Pivot Table Worksheet: Pivot Table Filter data by defining conditions on one or more columns Column: Filter menu, or Worksheet Data toolbar See Also: Data Masking Data Reduction Worksheet: Remove/Combine Duplicated Rows Worksheet: Reduce Columns Worksheet: Reduce Rows Analysis: Data Manipulation: Reduce Duplicate X Data Analysis: Data Manipulation: Reduce by Group Analysis: Data Manipulation: Reduce to Evenly Spaced X Worksheet Transpose Worksheet: Transpose Convert Worksheet Data Convert to XYZ Convert to Matrix
+For more information, see this link Stack Multiple Columns into One with Grouping Unstack Grouped Data into Multiple Columns Stack Columns Common to Multiple Sheets by Label Worksheet: Stack Columns Worksheet: Unstack Columns Worksheet: Stack Worksheets Unstack Columns improvement for Origin 2023.
+When (a) Put Grouping Info to = Custom, (b) Labels to Store Grouping Info specifies labelling output using one or more user-parameters, and (c) the Group Column(s) have a Long Name, Origin will use the Long Name as a user-parameter row to identify output in the Output Worksheet.
+You can now hide sheets in the workbook.
+To accommodate this change, Stack Worksheets now has a Skip Hidden Sheets check box.
+Summarize Data with Pivot Table Worksheet: Pivot Table Filter data by defining conditions on one or more columns Column: Filter menu, or Worksheet Data toolbar See Also: Data Masking